 Use process of elimination.
 If the answer to a question is not known, first eliminate those choices that seem completely wrong.
-Then, put a mark next to each remaining choice to indicate its status (e.g., bad, good, or possible).
 This will save time by reducing the number of choices needed to be re-read and re- evaluated before selecting your final choice.